Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Discussion

-The mechanism responsible for the X-ray emission in the two modes in \src\ is clearly different from that at work in black-hole systems in the hard state, so a proper comparison cannot be made.
-With this in mind, we assessed how the position of \src\ on the $L_{\rm mm}$ -- $L_{\rm x}$ plane compares with those of black-hole systems by parameterizing the dependence of $L_{\rm mm}$ upon $L_{\rm x}$ as a relation of the form ${\rm Log}L_{\rm mm} - {\rm Log}L_{\rm mm,ave} = \alpha + \beta({\rm Log}L_{\rm X} - {\rm Log}L_{\rm X,ave})$\footnote{$L_{\rm mm,ave}=10^{31.93}$\,\lum\ and $L_{\rm X,ave}=10^{38.03}$\,\lum\ are the average values for the detections in our BH sample.}.
-We then investigated the shape of the $L_{\rm mm}$ -- $L_{\rm x}$ correlation for black-hole systems by performing a Bayesian-based MCMC sampling of the black-hole data (including upper limits) using the linear regression algorithm \textsc{linmix}$_-$\textsc{err} \citep{kelly07}.
+The mechanism responsible for the X-ray emission in the two modes in \src\ is clearly different from that at work in black hole systems in the hard state, so a proper comparison cannot be made.
+With this in mind, we assessed how the position of \src\ on the $L_{\rm mm}$ -- $L_{\rm x}$ plane compares with those of black hole systems by parameterised the dependence of $L_{\rm mm}$ upon $L_{\rm x}$ as a relation of the form ${\rm Log}L_{\rm mm} - {\rm Log}L_{\rm mm,ave} = \alpha + \beta({\rm Log}L_{\rm X} - {\rm Log}L_{\rm X,ave})$\footnote{$L_{\rm mm,ave}=10^{31.93}$\,\lum\ and $L_{\rm X,ave}=10^{38.03}$\,\lum\ are the average values for the detections in our black hole sample.}.
+We then investigated the shape of the $L_{\rm mm}$ -- $L_{\rm x}$ correlation for black hole systems by performing a Bayesian-based MCMC sampling of the black hole data (including upper limits) using the linear regression algorithm \textsc{linmix}$_-$\textsc{err} \citep{kelly07}.
 There are three free parameters: the intercept $\alpha$, the slope $\beta$ and $\sigma_0$, a parameter that accounts for an intrinsic random (Gaussian) scatter of the values around the best-fit model.
-We calculated the median values of the fit parameters from 10$^4$ draws from the posterior distribution, and determined the 1$\sigma$ credible intervals of these parameters using the 16--84th percentiles of the posterior distributions.
+We calculated the median values of the fit parameters from 10$^4$ draws from the posterior distribution, and determined the 1$\sigma$ credible intervals of these parameters using the 16th--84th percentiles of the posterior distributions.
 We derived $\alpha= -0.04\pm0.15$, $\beta= 0.46\pm0.09$ and $\sigma_0=0.18\pm0.13$.
-The best-fitting slope is consistent with that derived for the $L_{\rm radio}$ -- $L_{\rm x}$ correlation for black-hole systems \citep{gallo18} within the uncertainties.
-Fig.\,\ref{fig:mmxray} shows the best-fitting slope (black dashed line) and the region on the plane where the values of $L_{\rm mm}$ and $L_{\rm X}$ are located at a distance of less than 3$\sigma$ from the best-fitting slope (gray shaded area).
-This figure shows that, during the low mode, \src\ follows the same correlation as black-hole systems in the hard state \citep{bogdanov18}.
+The best-fitting slope is consistent with that derived for the $L_{\rm radio}$ -- $L_{\rm x}$ correlation for black hole systems \citep{gallo18} within the uncertainties.
+Figure\,\ref{fig:mmxray} shows the best-fitting slope (black dashed line) and the region on the plane where the values of $L_{\rm mm}$ and $L_{\rm X}$ are located at a distance of less than 3$\sigma$ from the best-fitting slope (grey shaded area).
+This figure shows that, during the low mode, \src\ follows the same correlation as black hole systems in the hard state \citep{bogdanov18}.

-\section{Summary and Conclusions}
+\section{Summary and conclusions}